 10. Walk around Tsim Sha Shui

 Tsim Sha Tsui (or called TST if you’re cool) is a popular tourist place to walk around.
 It’s kind of a home base for many people who come to visit Hong Kong, so there’s lots of shops, restaurants, and hotels here (it’s where my hostel was).

 I have a big thing for rooftops – they’re a great place to get a new perspective of a city.
 Hong Kong has some awesome rooftop views: there are lots of restaurants and bars where you can grab a drink and see the city from high up, and you can also check out Sky100, Hong Kong’s highest indoor observation deck.

 Or if you’re like me you can find some residential buildings to go up into.
-I found it a bit harder to get on rooftops in Hong Kong than in China; all the apartments have outside gates that are locked, and I was also worried more about being stopped by a security guard here because they would mostly likely speak English!
+I found it a bit harder to get on rooftops in Hong Kong S.A.R. than in Chinese mainland; all the apartments have outside gates that are locked, and I was also worried more about being stopped by a security guard here because they would mostly likely speak English!
 (In China I can get away with the “I’m a foreigner I can’t speak Chinese” card.
 But here I can’t.)
 I didn’t find the most spectacular views but I was still pretty excited to get up to a few rooftops.

 12. Try Hong Kong Street Food